 CETIC has specified, designed and developed the SPES platform prototype.
 This mainly consists of an intuitive software solution for the patients of the different target groups that can be used on a touch screen computer, a classical laptop or a tablet.
 The SPES platform also includes a web portal to enable the patients’ monitoring by their caregivers (physicians, social workers in day-care centers,...).

 The positive patient feedback was a major result of the project.
 In addition, some services, like the geo-location and tracking by authorized operators of seniors with dementia, will continue to be used and evolve following the end of the project.

-Telemedicine favours the emergence and creation of a completely new market of healthcare service providers, mainly consisting of SMEs that can play a major role in supporting the delivery of future healthcare through provision of health and social care at home.
-By raising the level of competitiveness of the involved regions, SPES will also encourage local authorities to adopt ICT solutions replicable and generalizable by other actors.
+Telemedicine favours the emergence of a new market of healthcare service providers that can support the delivery of health and social care at home.
+SPES has demonstrated ICT-based solutions that are replicable and generalizable by other actors.

 The involvement of CETIC allows one to transfer these results to Wallonia where telemedicine and eHealth are also emerging: this field is open to innovative enterprises proposing adapted solutions that are an answer to the economic pressure on the healthcare costs.